ShiminTu/Heat-Island-Explorer-Web/index.md

 ## Land Surface Temperature and Land Cover

 We calcultaed land surface temperature of Philadelphia on August 26th in this year from Landsat Satellite Image, also imported the land cover data of philadelphia.
-AS maps below show,....
+The map of LST on the top shows the land surface temperature of Philadelphia, with range between 11°C and 35°C. The map on the bottom present land cover types across the city, with most tree canopies clustered in Pennypack Park, Wissahickon Valley Park, and Fairmount Park.
+Most land cover of other paved surfaces are industrial zones in the South Philadelphia West.

 ![alt-text]({{ site.url }}{{ site.baseurl }}/assets/img/LST.png)